 Notice of Meetings

 SECTION 5.4.
-Written notice of every me ting of members shall be given as follows:
+Written notice of every meeting of Members shall be given as follows:

-Notice of the meeting shall be given not less than ten (10) nor more than ninety (90) days before the date of the meeting to each member appearing on the books of the Corporation on the record date.
+Notice of the meeting shall be given not less than ten (10) nor more than ninety (90) days before the date of the meeting to each Member appearing on the books of the Corporation on the record date.

-The notice shall be given by first-class mail addressed to the member at the address of the member appearing on the books of the Corporation on the record date.
+The notice shall be given by first-class mail addressed to the Member at the address of the Member appearing on the books of the Corporation on the record date.

 The notice shall state the place, date and time of the meeting, and:

-In the case of the annual meeting, the member's right to receive an annual financial report pursuant to Corporations Code Section 8321(a), and those matters which the Board of Directors, at the time the notice is given, intends to present for action by the members; but any proper matter may be presented for action at the meeting.
+In the case of the annual meeting, the Member's right to receive an annual financial report pursuant to Code Section 8321(a), and those matters which the Board of Directors, at the time the notice is given, intends to present for action by the Members; but any proper matter may be presented for action at the meeting.

 In the case of a special meeting, the general nature of the business to be transacted; and no other business may be transacted.

-The notice of any meeting at which directors are to be elected shall include the names of all those who are nominees at the time the notice is given.
+The notice of any meeting at which Directors are to be elected shall include the names of all those who are nominees at the time the notice is given.

 Record Date

 SECTION 5.5.
-For the purpose of determining those members entitled to notice of or to vote at any meeting of members, or to receive any report, or in order to make a determination of members for any other proper purpose, the Board of Directors may fix, in advance, a date as the record date for said purposes, which date shall not be more than sixty (60) nor less than ten (10) days prior to the date of the meeting, report, or other action, as the case may be.
+For the purpose of determining those Members entitled to notice of or to vote at any meeting of Members, or to receive any report, or in order to make a determination of Members for any other proper purpose, the Board of Directors may fix, in advance, a date as the record date for said purposes, which date shall not be more than sixty (60) nor less than ten (10) days prior to the date of the meeting, report, or other action, as the case may be.

-Ouorum
+Quorum

 SECTION 5.6.
-A majority of the voting power of the Corporation, represented in person or by proxy, shall constitute a quorum for the transaction of business at a meeting of members.
+Twenty percent (20%) of the Shares entitled to vote, represented in person or by proxy, shall constitute a quorum for the transaction of business at a meeting of Members.
+Where a quorum is present, a majority of the Shares represented in person or by proxy shall constitute the Voting Power of the Corporation.
 In the absence of the required quorum at a duly called meeting, the transaction of business may proceed provided:

-The Board of Directors has previously approved the items of business submitted,
+The Board of Directors has previously approved the items of business submitted, and

-Full and proper notice of those matters to be considered, including pro and con arguments, if available, are provided to the membership pursuant to Article V, Section 5.4, and
+Full and proper notice of those matters to be considered, including pro and con arguments, if available, are provided to the Membership pursuant to Article V, Section 5.4.

-40% of the membership is present in person or by proxy.
-Elections may proceed on the same basis and nominations from the floor shall also be accepted.

 Proxies Limited To Members

 SECTION 5.7.
-Any member of the Corporation, by a written proxy duly executed by the member, may authorize another member to act by proxy with respect to such membership.
-The proxy may be used only by the member named in the proxy.
+Any Member of the Corporation, by a written proxy duly executed by the Member, may authorize another Member to act by proxy with respect to such Membership.
+The proxy may be used only by the Member named in the proxy.
 A proxy is not assignable.

 Voting

 SECTION 5.8.
-The affirmative vote of the majority of the voting power voting on any matter at a duly held meeting shall be the act of the members, unless the vote of a greater number is required by these Bylaws.
+The affirmative vote of the majority of the Voting Power voting on any matter at a duly held meeting shall be the act of the Members, unless the vote of a greater number is required by these Bylaws.

 Action Without Meeting by Written Ballot

 SECTION 5.9.
-Directors may be elected, and any other action which may be taken at any meeting of members may be taken, without a meeting by written ballot of the members of the Corporation in accordance with Corporations Code Section 7513.
+Directors may be elected, and any other action which may be taken at any meeting of Members may be taken, without a meeting by written ballot of the Members of the Corporation in accordance with Code Section 7513.

 Secret Ballot